-There are several adjustments to the state requirements available only to students with disabilities:
+There are several adjustments to the state graduation requirements for a regular high school diploma that are available only to students with disabilities:

-- A student may take an alternate assessment in lieu of the Ohio Graduation Test or end of course exams; - A student may be exempted, based on his IEP, from the requirement to score proficient or above on the standard version of the Ohio Graduation Test: - A student may be exempted from the consequences of not receiving adequate scores across the end of course exams; - · As a part of the transition planning process, an IEP team for a student with a disability may decide, based on the student's postsecondary goals, that he will complete the required curriculum with accommodations or using education options, OR; - The IEP team may decide that a student with a disability will meet graduation requirements solely by meeting the goals on his IEP, student's IEP.
+- A student may take an alternate assessment in lieu of the Ohio Graduation Test or end of course exams; - A student may be exempted, based on his IEP, from the requirement to score proficient or above on the standard version of the Ohio Graduation Test: - A student may be exempted from the consequences of not receiving passing scores across the end of course exams; - As a part of the transition planning process, an IEP team for a student with a disability may decide, based on the student's postsecondary goals, that he will complete the required curriculum with accommodations or using education options, OR; - The IEP team may decide that a student with a disability will meet graduation requirements solely by meeting the goals on his IEP, as permitted by Ohio Revised Code §3313.61(A)(1).
+This option is noted in the postsecondary transition planning section of the student's IEP.